Navigating the Title IX Process

 - Updates on the investigation and process.

 - To receive a copy of the finding at the end of the investigation (only the complainant and respondent).

-If a complaint of sexual misconduct is filed with the Title IX Coordinator, the university has an obligation to review the matter to determine if there is a preponderance of evidence to demonstrate a violation of USU's sexual misconduct policy has occurred, and, if so, the findings are turned over to another office to move forward with disciplinary proceedings.
+If a complaint of sexual misconduct is filed with the Title IX Coordinator, the university has an obligation to review the matter to determine if there is a preponderance of evidence to demonstrate whether a violation of USU's sexual misconduct policy has occurred.
+If a violation is found, the findings are turned over to the appropriate administrator to move forward with disciplinary action.
 The findings are turned over to the Student Conduct Office if both parties are students, the direct supervisor if the violating party is a staff member, and the department head or dean if the violating party is a faculty member.

-When a report is made to the Title IX office, the coordinator reaches out to the student to offer information about filing a formal complaint, seeking advocacy or counseling, obtaining academic accommodations or other interim measures, receiving medical care, preserving evidence and reporting to police.
+When a report is made, the Title IX Coordinator reaches out to the individual who experienced the misconduct to offer information about filing a formal complaint, seeking advocacy or counseling, obtaining academic accommodations or other interim measures, receiving medical care, preserving evidence, and reporting to police.
 Title IX also gathers information from the reporting party, other individuals, and possibly other sources to determine the nature of the incident and to identify the individuals involved, and assess whether the university has authority to address the report.